-Powerex and CAISO argue that a self-schedule requirement may not address speculative supply because even if an energy contract exists, a supplier could fail to provide the energy and pay the penalty.
-CAISO asserts that non-resource-specific energy contracts cannot be a substitute for real physical capacity and that because non-resource-specific imports are not source specific, the actual resource may be relied upon by another balancing authority especially during tight conditions.
-Bonneville and CalCCA oppose the definition of resource-specific resources as too narrow and leading to the majority of imports being defined as non-resource-specific.
+Powerex and CAISO argue that a self-schedule requirement may not address speculative supply because even if an energy contract exists, a supplier could fail to provide the energy and pay the penalty.65 CAISO asserts that nonresource-specific energy contracts cannot be a substitute for real physical capacity and that because non-resource-specific imports are not source specific, the actual resource may be relied upon by another balancing authority especially during tight conditions.66 Bonneville and CalCCA oppose the definition of resource-specific resources as too narrow and leading to the majority of imports being defined as non-resource-specific.67

 CAISO claims that a self-schedule requirement may increase the need for other dispatchable resources by decreasing ramping capability.
-Specifically, a self-scheduled requirement may foreclose the ability for RA imports to help shape net-load ramps in the day-ahead market which may lead to an increased need for more flexible resource supply.
-CAISO also asserts that dispatchable resources may need to be scheduled at lower levels before and after the peak,
+Specifically, a self-scheduled requirement may foreclose the ability for RA imports to help shape net-load ramps in the day-ahead market which may lead to an increased need for more flexible resource supply.68 CAISO also asserts that dispatchable resources may need to be scheduled at lower levels before and after the peak, than would occur if imports participated in the market economically, which may result in additional renewable curtailment.
+DMM responds that based on its analysis, requiring delivery during the AAH window results primarily "in reduced scheduling of virtual supply, natural gas generation and non-RA imports in the day-ahead market" and "[a]ny impacts on wind and solar

-CAISO Track 1 Reply Comments at 4, Powerex Track 1 Comments at 9.
+65 CAISO Track 1 Reply Comments at 4, Powerex Track 1 Comments at 9.

-&lt;sup>66 CAISO Track 1 Reply Comments at 7.
+66 CAISO Track 1 Reply Comments at 7.

-&lt;sup>67 Bonneville Track 1 Comments at 3, CalCCA Track 1 Comments at 9.
+67 Bonneville Track 1 Comments at 3, CalCCA Track 1 Comments at 9.

-$^{68}\ \textit{See, e.g.},$ CAISO Comments on Proposed Decision, filed September 26, 2019, at 2.
+68 See, e.g., CAISO Comments on Proposed Decision, filed September 26, 2019, at 2.